F5Networks/f5-appsvcs-templates/core/README.md

 ## CLI

 A command line interface is provided via a `fast` binary.
-The help text is provided below and can also be accessed via `fast --help`:
+The help text is provided below and also accessed via `fast --help`:

 ```